cdapio/cdap/docs/developer-guide/source/query.rst

 The JDBC driver is a JAR that is bundled with CDAP SDK.
 You can find it at the root of your SDK, at ``lib/co.cask.cdap.explore-jdbc-<version>.jar``.

- // NOTE: we may want to tell users to download the jar from our website - figure this out

-If you don't have a CDAP SDK and only want to connect to an existing instance of CDAP, you can download the CDAP JDBC driver using this `link <https://repository.continuuity.com/content/repositories/releases-public/co/cask/cdap/explore-jdbc/>`__.
+ // NOTE: for the section below, we may want to tell users to download the jar from our website - figure this out If you don't have a CDAP SDK and only want to connect to an existing instance of CDAP, you can download the CDAP JDBC driver using this `link <https://repository.continuuity.com/content/repositories/releases-public/co/cask/cdap/explore-jdbc/>`__.
 Go to the directory matching the version of your running CDAP instance, and download the file named ``explore-jdbc-<version>.jar``.